StuartsProjects/StuartsProjects.github.io/_posts/2016-06-08-$50SAT-a-new-approach-to-Amateur-satellite-design-which-became-the-worlds-smallest-operational-satellite-built-for-£125-in-a-garden-shed.md

 ---
 layout: post
-title: "$50SAT, a new approach to Amateur satellite design which became the world’s smallest operational satellite, built for £125 in a garden shed.md"
+title: "$50SAT, a new approach to Amateur satellite design which became the world’s smallest operational satellite, built for £125 in a garden shed"
 ---